-NOTE The user does not need to set the master to use Turbo Ring.
-If no master is set, the Turbo Ring protocol will assign master status to one of the NPort S8000 in the ring.
+The user does not need to set the master to use Turbo Ring.
+If no master is set, the Turbo Ring protocol will assign master status to one of the NPort S9000 in the ring.
 The master is only used to determine which segment serves as the backup path.

-Setting Description Factory Default Turbo Ring Select this item to change to the Turbo Ring configuration page.
-Turbo Ring V2 Turbo Ring V2 Select this item to change to the Turbo Ring V2 configuration page.
+Setting Description Factory Default Turbo Ring Select this item to change to the Turbo Ring configuration Turbo King page. - Turbo Ring V2 Select this item to change to the Turbo Ring V2 configuration Turbo King V2 page.
+Turbo Ring V2 Turbo Chain Select this item to change to the Turbo Chain configuration Turbo King V2 Turbo Chain page.
 RSTP (IEEE Select this item to change to the RSTP configuration page.
-802.1W/1D)
+802.1W/1D) beleece this item to change to the KSTF configuration page.